Cantera/cantera-website/pages/tutorials/PythonTutorial.rst

 First, you'll need to install Cantera on your computer.
 We have instructions for many platforms in our `Installation section </install/index.html>`__.

-Start by opening an interactive Python session, e.g., by running `IPython
+Start by opening an interactive Python session, for example by running `IPython
 <http://ipython.org/>`__.
 Import the Cantera Python module and NumPy by running:

 .. code:: python